iamamirsalehi/software-engineering-patterns/Readme.md

 5. Collaborator classes, if a package or class uses collaborator classes and does not do many works it means it follows single Reposibility pattern

 #### Open-Closed

+What violate the Open-Closed principle?
+* It contains conditions to determine a strategy
+* Conditions using the same variables or constants are recurring inside the class or related classes.
+* The class contains hard-coded references to other classes or class names.
+* Inside the class, objects are being created using the new operator.
+* The class has protected properties or methods, to allow changing its behavior by overriding state or behavior.

 1. You should be able to extend a class behaviour without modifying it. **A unit of code** can be considered **open for extension**.
 The fact the **no actual modification** is needed to change **the behaviour of a unit of code** makes it **closed** for modification